The Tear Garden

-The Tear Garden is a psychedelic/experimental/electronic band, formed by Edward Ka-Spel of The Legendary Pink Dots and cEvin Key of Skinny Puppy in 1985 after Key served as a sound engineer on tour in Canada for Ka-Spel.
+The Tear Garden is a psychedelic/experimental/electronic band formed by Edward Ka-Spel of the Legendary Pink Dots and cEvin Key of Skinny Puppy in 1985 after Key served as a sound engineer on tour in Canada for Ka-Spel.
 An EP, The Tear Garden, was released that same year.
 The pair have since released a number of records with the assistance of various guest musicians.
-Their most recent release, The Brown Acid Caveat, was released in July 2017.
+Their most recent album, Astral Elevator, was released by Artoffact Records on October 24, 2025.